Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr: Experimental Results

 \\ where $\Delta / \gamma_\mu$ describes the root-mean-square (rms) width of the Gaussian distribution and $\gamma_\mu = 2\pi \times 135.53$ MHz/T is the muon gyromagnetic ratio.

-The parameter $\Delta$ is found to be temperature independent down to 2 K, with $\Delta \approx 0.26$ MHz corresponds to an rms quasistatic local field $\Delta H \approx3$ Oe, typical value of the nuclear dipolar field distribution.
+The parameter $\Delta$ is the same for both fitting procedures and found to be temperature independent down to 2 K, with $\Delta \approx 0.26$ MHz corresponding to an rms quasistatic local field $\Delta H\approx3$ Oe, which is a typical value of the nuclear dipolar field distribution.

 As the temperature is lowered, the value of $\Delta$ eventually drops to zero below $T \sim$ 1.5 K (see inset of Fig. \ref{F10}(b)).

+This basically means that relaxation from local electron moment fluctuations totally dominate over the relaxation from nuclear moments.
 Fig. \ref{F10}(b) shows the temperature dependence of the muon spin-relaxation rates.
 At temperatures above 2 K, both $\lambda_{1} (T)$ and $\lambda_{2} (T)$ display no temperature dependence.
 With decreasing temperature below 2 K, they increase gradually and then become constant below 1 K and down to 0.088 K. This is evidence that the observed relaxations arise from dynamical spin fluctuations, which persist down to 0.088 K. The temperature dependence of the relaxation rate is similar to that in quantum spin liquid systems \cite{balz2016physical}.

-We have measured LF-$\mu$SR response of Cu(Ampy)ClBr in different fields.
+We have measured the LF-$\mu$SR response of Cu(Ampy)ClBr in different fields.
 In an applied LF, the nuclear contribution to the muon spin relaxation is expected to be fully quenched for fields higher than about 5$\Delta H$, while the required LF is much higher in case of dynamically fluctuating spins.
 Fig. \ref{F11}(a) presents the muon spin polarization at the base temperature of 0.088 K in different LFs.
 Remarkably, substantial relaxation is clearly observed in an LF of 160 Oe ($\sim 50 \Delta H$) and the asymmetry is fully recovered above 320 Oe ($> 100 \Delta H$), which corroborates the existence of the electronic nature of fluctuations without static ordering down to 0.088 K. On the other hand, the significant change in muon asymmetry between zero field and applied longitudinal fields at 2.4 K shows decoupling of muons at LF of 40 Oe ($> 10 \Delta H$) (see Fig. \ref{F11}(b)).
-Similar muon response has been observed in $S$ = 1/2 triangular quantum magnet, Cu($1,3-$diaminopropane)Cl$_2$ \cite{tarasenko2023}.
+A similar muon response has been observed in $S$ = 1/2 triangular quantum magnet, Cu($1,3-$diaminopropane)Cl$_2$ \cite{tarasenko2023}.